 Halal-friendly experiences in England

 There are many unique experiences for the Muslim traveller in England during any season, including bungee jumping, indoor ski slopes, skydiving, quad biking, ice skating and roller skating.
-One thing that may appeal particularly to the Muslim tourist is the prophetic sport of archery.
+One particular appealing activity is the prophetic sport of archery.
 Historically, archery was an important skill in the era of the Prophet Muhammad (PBUH) for warfare and sport and the prophet actually encouraged people to learn the skill.
 Today, the revival of archery can be seen across England - become one with the traditions of the past and have fun reaping the physical benefits of archery, as well as the Islamic rewards on your Muslim travels.

 Other sports celebrated across England include football and cricket, where guided stadium tours are available in the many famous stadiums of England.
 Tickets for matches can also be bought online for the sport-fanatics out there.